> ransomware group tracker

 Play PlayCrypt

 Closed ransomware group (not RaaS) targeting government agencies, police networks, and critical infrastructure primarily in Latin America and Europe.
 Uses custom encryption and double-extortion tactics.
+Posting cadence slowed notably in the second half of June 2026, with tracker snapshots showing no new confirmed leak-site victim after roughly 2026-06-17 — a possible lull rather than a confirmed disruption; no law-enforcement action or status change has been reported.

 TTPs